gazdagergo/free-table/README.md

 ### applyGroups({ groups, groupData? })

 It is not equivalent to the common `groupBy` behaviours.
 All the data rows been rendered but been groupped by a certain criteria.
-The default groupping feature enables you to group by string match with a certaion record field.
 In the below example it is the `city`.
+You can pass custom groupping function via the optional `groupData` property.
+By default it groups by string matching with a certain field (city) as defined in `groups`.

 ```jsx
 import React from "react";